Last Updated on

-Elba Island is the largest of the 7 islands in the Tuscan archipelago and the third largest in Italy, after Sardinia and Sicily.
-But aside from its popularity as a holiday destination, Elba is perhaps most famous for harboring French Emperor Napoleon during his exile in 1814-15.
+Elba Island is the largest of the seven islands in the Tuscan archipelago and the third largest in Italy, after Sardinia and Sicily.
+The island is perhaps most famous for harboring French Emperor Napoleon during his exile in 1814-15.

-But aside from the island’s rich Napoleonic history, most visitors flock to Elba Island for clear blue seas and magnificent beaches that could rival those in the Caribbean.
+But aside from Elba’s rich Napoleonic history, most visitors flock to Elba Island for clear blue seas and magnificent beaches that could rival those in the Caribbean.

 How to get to Elba Island

-From Florence, we drove west for two hours toward the coastal town of Piombino.
+From Florence, it’s a two hour drive west toward the coastal town of Piombino.
 Ferries to Elba Island depart from the port of Piombino on the mainland and run approximately every 30 minutes during the summer season.
 There are three ferry companies that service the route: Toremar, Moby and Blu Navy.

 We chose Toremar and later learned that Toremar and Moby are the same company and tickets are interchangeable between the two.
-We also learned that you can easily take an earlier ferry than the one you had booked if you get to the terminal ahead of schedule.
+It’s also possible to take an earlier ferry than the one you booked if you get to the terminal ahead of schedule.
 We booked in advance because our hotel offered a discounted rate code on ferry tickets that saved us nearly 20 euro each way.